nodejs/node/doc/api/assert.md

 ## assert.isInstanceOf(obj, constructor, message)
 <!-- YAML
-added: v7.8.1
+added: REPLACEME
 -->
 * `obj` {any}
 * `constructor` {function}
 * `message` {string}

 Throws an `AssertionError` if `obj` is not instance of constructor.
+Tests whether an object has in its prototype chain the prototype property of a constructor.

 ```js
 const assert = require('assert');